iauker01/InterFact/Design/BusinessRequirements.md

 # Business Requirements

-## BR1 - Ability for dispatchers to quickly see which train intersections are blocked
+## BR1 - Ability to quickly see which train intersections are blocked

-The client wants disptchers to be able to very quickly check the status of crossings, and it was mentioned that the more real time updates can get the better.
-It is important to be able to quickly check the images of an intersection to confirm a blockage.
+Users of the Intefact system need to be able to quickly see which train intersections are blocked.

 ## BR2 - Add cameras and intersections to Interfact and have them work as expected.